 Not using ReGraph yet?

 Filtering is an important part of any graph visualization application.
-Defining your own property-based filter logic means you can focus on the most interesting connections in your network.
+Defining your own property-based filter logic means you can focus on the most interesting connections in your React network graph.

 Here we’re looking at web vulnerabilities, and filtering out the Adobe Flash ones to see what a ‘Flash-free’ internet will look like.